BPMN vs Flowchart: What's the Difference and When to Use Each

 The Good News: You Don't Have to Choose Blind

 Try it free at bpmnai.com — no card required for your first three diagrams.
+Describe a process and see whether it deserves a flowchart or a BPMN model before you commit to either.

 About BPMN AI Team